rm-hull/luma.core/doc/intro.rst

 Introduction
 ------------
-**luma.core** is a component library providing a Pillow-compatible drawing canvas, and other functionality to support drawing primitives and text-rendering capabilities for small displays on the Raspberry Pi and other single board computers:
+**luma.core** is a component library providing a Pillow-compatible drawing canvas for Python 3, and other functionality to support drawing primitives and text-rendering capabilities for small displays on the Raspberry Pi and other single board computers: